 - Avoid antibiotics (interference with newborn gut flora and Vit.
 K producing bacteria)

-- Optimise maternal Vit.
-K intake whilst breastfeeding
+- Optimize maternal Vit.
+K intake whilst breastfeeding with green leafy veggies

-- Optimise maternal gut flora (Vit.
-K producing bacteria)
+- Optimize maternal gut flora (Vit.
+K producing bacteria) with probiotics

 Jacque’s Update: Facebook and social media platforms are cracking down on Conservative/holistic health content.
 Many of you have complained that you never see our content in your news feeds on social media.
 There are 2 ways to fight back — by joining my FREE newsletter (Click here) and by sharing this with a trusted friend(s).